 The Organization invests cash with a national brokerage firm that manages the Organization's portfolio, which consists of money market funds and certificates of deposits.
 The investments are exposed to interest rate and market risk.
 Economic conditions can impact these risks and resulting market values can be either positively or adversely affected.
 If the level of risk increases in the near term, it is possible that the investment balances and the amounts reported in the financial statements could be materially affected by market fluctuations.
 These investments have original maturities of three months or less and are considered cash equivalents.
-Investment income (loss) for the years ended December 31, 2023 and 2022, consisted of interest income and unrealized losses for \$30,985 and -\$369 respectively.
+Investment income for the years ended December 31, 2024 and 2023, consisted of interest income for \$60,854 and \$30,985 respectively.